CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 Click Show Advanced Settings.
 Scroll down to Emulated Performance and check "Cold Boot", not "Quick Boot".
 Click Finish.
 Then rebuild the app and run it again.

+Look at the running app. **Note the background color of the bar** at the top of the first screen (mine is purple).
+Note the text fields and the button.
+Click the button to get to the second screen.
+Android apps typically use multiple fragments (they're like a UI sub-window) contained in the main UI component; each fragments show a view of one part of the app.

 ## Exercises

 1. Explore the contents of the project's res directory.
 These are the static resource files that your Android app uses.
 They include such things as menus, user interface (UI) definitions, icons, and strings.
-2. The file res/values/strings.xml defines static strings that are used in your application.
-Change the string named "first_fragment_label" to include your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
+2. Expand res>layout to see the file strings.xml; this defines static strings that are used in your application.
+Change the string named "first_fragment_label", which currently should have the value "First Fragment", to your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
+It is recommended practice to place String constants in this file instead of defining them in your code.
 3. Save strings.xml
 4. Examine res/layout/activity_main.xml.
 Notice that this is the UI definition of the main Activity.
-It "includes" a layout for content_main.
+It does an "include layout" at the end for content_main.
 You'll likely be in "Design Mode" initially; change to "Code" using the button at the top right.
 5. Edit res/layout/activity_main.xml.
 This is the part of the screen layout for the overall app.
-Change the color from colorPrimary to colorSecondary.
+Change the color from colorPrimary to colorSecondary (it's in the widget.Toolbar section).
+Did you notice the background color when you ran it before?
+This will change to a different color; make sure it does!
 6. Edit fragment_first.xml.
-In the Design view, in the Palette window, click on Text.
-Drag a new "Plain Text" field onto your screen.
+In the Design view, in the Palette window, click on Text (right underneath Common).
+Click on "Plain Text" and drag a field onto your screen.
-7. In the Properties of this widget, find the Common Attributes, and set the text to "Hello Android"
+7. In the Attributes tab on the right, under the Properties of this widget, find the Declared Attributes, locate the "text" property, and reset the text value from "Name" to "Hello Android"
 8. Save content_main.xml
 9. Use the red square to stop the app (if it was running).
 10. Click the green play triangle in the Android Studio menubar to run the app.
 11. Choose the AVD you just created to run the app in.
-12. Switch to the running AVD and verify that the Hello Android app has successfully launched and your changes have been successful.
+12. Switch to the running AVD (if it doesn't show up, look at the margin on the right-hand side - "Emulator" should be here; click on it) and verify that the Hello Android app has successfully launched and your changes have been successful.

 :checkered_flag: **CHECKPOINT: show Part 1 to your TA**